GerryB-04/Dots/startpage/README.md

 ### Categories

-i think you get it, starting on line **44** you can change the names of the categories etc. etc. i believe you're not dumb and understand
+I think you get it, starting on line **44** you can change the names of the categories etc. etc. i believe you're not dumb and understand

 # Screenshot
 ![image](https://user-images.githubusercontent.com/76164598/170824479-5918fe82-18df-4549-8b20-c2b1595a27d0.png)